Download progression document

 Give the children a beaker each.
 They need 40 ml of warm water.
 You could get the children to measure this out on a marked measuring container or syringe, or get them to put 4 tablespoons of water into their cups.
 Alternatively, you can measure out the water for the children.

-Ask the children to put half a teaspoon of sugar into their cup.
+Ask the children to put a small (not heaped) teaspoon of sugar into their cup.
 It works well to have one spoon for the sugar, which stays dry, and one each for the children to stir their solution with.

 Ask the children to stir their solution.